Airy limit for $\beta$-additions through Dunkl operators: Introduction

 Note that Proposition \ref{prop:GS} gives an explicit formula for the first moment of

 the Laplace transform of $\mathrm{Airy}(\beta)$.
-Moreover, \cite{GSh} provides an explicit kernel for $\mathcal{U}(T)$, which is given in terms of Brownian bridges conditioned to stay nonnegative.
-It might also be possible to extract explicit expressions for higher moments of Eqn. (\ref{eq_laplace}) from the kernel although we do not pursue that here.
+Moreover, \cite{GSh} expresses the trace of $\mathcal{U}(T)$ via an explicit random kernel built from Brownian bridges conditioned to stay nonnegative.
+It might also be possible to extract explicit expressions for higher moments of Eqn.~(\ref{eq_laplace}) from the kernel although we do not pursue it here.

 Our main result verifies that the upper edge limit of the following class of $\beta$-additions is given by $\mathrm{Airy}(\beta)$.
-Now we introduce the following notions necessary for stating the theorem.
+We introduce the following notations necessary for stating the theorem.